 SERTC training distinguishes itself by placing first responders in real-world situations — making the education more engaging and better preparing them for local, on-the-ground action.
-“At our one-of-a-kind facility in Pueblo, the hands-on portion is what makes our class different from many other classes that are out there,” explains Forrest Wieder, Director of SERTC.
+“At our one-of-a-kind facility in Pueblo, the hands-on portion is what makes our class different from many other classes that are out there,” explains Forrest Wieder, Executive Director at SERTC.
 “Whether it’s on the road or on the rail,” students are submerged in the material.
 “It really can’t get more real than what we’re offering.”

-Community Preparedness & The “New Normal”
+Community Preparedness & the “New Normal”

 Freight Rail’s Ongoing Commitment